abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 Most scientific and mathematical theories have a specific domain, to which they are related, and in which they are valid.
 They are created with this domain in mind and are not intended to be used outside of it.
 For example, Darwin's theory of evolution is created so it explains how different biological species came to be.
 And quantum mechanics is a description of what particles are at the low scale.
 Even the work of most mathematicians, although it is not bound to a specific domain, is strongly related to it, as differential equations are linked to the description of events that change over time.

 Set theory and category theory are different.
-They are not created for to provide a rigorous explanation of how a particular phenonium works, but to try to provide a more general framework for explaining all kinds of phenomena.
+They are not created to provide a rigorous explanation of how a particular phenomenon works, but to try to provide a more general framework for explaining all kinds of phenomena.
 Theories that are like that are called *abstract* theories.
 All theories *use abstraction*, else they would be pretty useless (without it Darwin would have to speak about specific animal species or even individual animals) but few are inherently abstract, so some of their core concepts are left unspecified.
 Or in other words, all theories are applicable outside of their domains, but set theory and category theory do not have a domain, to begin with.

 People have tried to be precise and at the same time down to Earth for centuries, and only recently discovered that "precise and down to Earth" is an oxymoron.
 Let's take Euclidian geometry as an example.
 Yes, Euclidian geometry is precise, because it is valid for all sets of objects, called ("point" "line" "angle" and "circle" etc.), which have relationships, as defined by the five famous axioms.
 Yes, geometry does, in many instances, describe the natural world, because there are many sets of objects which have these relations.
 However, its "precise" part and it's "down to Earth" part have nothing to do with each other.
 We can, for example, define a point as any stain on the floor of your room and that a line as a piece of duct tape, put on the same floor - that will be a completely valid application of the Euclidian laws, albeit not very useful one.
 Or we can try to use geometry to reason about points on the surface of the Earth, which is a very useful application, of geometry, however not of Euclidian geometry, because Euclidian geometry only describes points on a flat plane, and the Earth is not flat.
 You can argue that these are actually two separate theories there, which just happen to be perceived as one.
 You have the axioms, or the postulates on one hand, which are not useful for anything on their own, and you have applications in science and engineering which are somewhat based on them, but not quite.